img ><

 • facing_direction – whether the Dragon is looking left or right

-• state_name – tells you what the Dragon is doing: Idle, Running, Jumping, Falling, Walled, etc.
+• state – tells you what the Dragon is doing: Idle, Running, Jumping, Falling, Walled, etc.

 The Reward